What To Do on A Solo Day Trip to Alexandria, Egypt!

 1- By Train

-Cairo to Alexandria train schedule is operated on an hourly basis by Egyptian Railways.
+Cairo to Alexandria train schedule is operated on an hourly basis by Egyptian Railways, built by Talgo Trains from Spain.
 Vice versa too.

 You can get train tickets from Cairo to Alexandria (and vice versa) at the respective counters at the train station or online.